influxdata/docs-v2/content/influxdb/v2/install/_index.md

 {{% expand "<span class='req'>Recommended</span> – Set appropriate directory permissions" %}}

 To prevent unwanted access to data, set the permissions on the influxdb `data-dir` to not be world readable.
-For server installs, we recommend setting a umask of `0027` to properly permission all newly created files.
+If installing on a server, we recommend setting a umask of `0027` to properly permission all newly created files.
 To set umask, use a UMask directive in a systemd unit file or run Influxdb as a specific user that has the umask properly set--for example, enter the following command in your terminal:

 <!--pytest.mark.skip-->